x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 You can use the Exchange admin center to manage email settings for your organization.

-## Get to the New Exchange admin center
+## Get to the new Exchange admin center

-You must have [Microsoft 365 admin permissions](https://docs.microsoft.com/microsoft-365/admin/add-users/assign-admin-roles) to access the New Exchange admin center.
+You must have [Microsoft 365 admin permissions](https://docs.microsoft.com/microsoft-365/admin/add-users/assign-admin-roles) to access the new Exchange admin center.
 For more information, see [Permissions in Exchange Online](permissions-exo/permissions-exo.md).

 1. [Sign in](https://support.microsoft.com/office/e9eb7d51-5430-4929-91ab-6157c5a050b4) to Microsoft 365 or Office 365 using your work or school account, and then choose the **Admin** tile.

-2. In the Microsoft 365 admin center, choose **Admin centers** \> **Exchange**.
+2. In the Microsoft 365 admin center, choose **Admin centers** > **Exchange**.

     ![New EAC](media/EAC-selection.PNG)

-You can also get to the New Exchange admin center directly by using the URL [https://admin.exchange.microsoft.com](https://admin.exchange.microsoft.com) and signing in using your credentials.
+You can also get to the new Exchange admin center directly by using the URL [https://admin.exchange.microsoft.com](https://admin.exchange.microsoft.com) and signing in using your credentials.

 > [!NOTE]
 > Be sure to use a private browsing session (not a regular session) to access the Exchange admin center using the direct URL.
 This will prevent the credential that you are currently logged on with from being used.
 To open an InPrivate Browsing session in Microsoft Edge or an incognito window in Google Chrome, press CTRL+SHIFT+N. To open an InPrivate Browsing session in Microsoft Edge Legacy, Internet Explorer, or a Private Browsing session in Mozilla Firefox, press CTRL+SHIFT+P.

-## New Exchange admin center features
+## new Exchange admin center features

-Here's what the New Exchange admin center looks like.
+Here's what the new Exchange admin center looks like.

 ![New EAC homepage](media/new-EAC-homepage-1.PNG)